Tools of Titans is a mix of all the best tips and hacks that Tim Ferris collected from the most successful people he’s met.

 Health and Nutrition

-Check The 4 hour body for more on nutrition, but here are the most important foods to avoid:
+Check The 4 hour body for more on Ferri’s take on nutrition, but here are the most important foods to avoid:

 - White bread